Electoral district (Canada): Naming conventions

-Boundary adjustment for federal electoral districts
+Redistribution - Boundary adjustment for federal electoral districts

-Electoral district boundaries are adjusted to reflect population changes after each decennial census.
+Electoral district boundaries are adjusted to reflect population changes after each decennial census through a process formally known as redistribution.
 Depending on the significance of a boundary change, an electoral district's name may change as well.
 Any adjustment of electoral district boundaries is official as of the date the changes are legislated, but is not put into actual effect until the first subsequent election.
 Thus, an electoral district may officially cease to exist, but will continue to be represented status quo in the House of Commons until the next election is called.
 This, for example, gives new riding associations time to organize, and prevents the confusion that would result from changing elected MPs' electoral district assignments in the middle of a Parliament.

 On some occasions (e.g., Timiskaming—French River, Toronto—Danforth), a riding's name may be changed without a boundary adjustment.
 This usually happens when it is determined at a later date that the existing name is not sufficiently representative of the district's geographic boundaries.
 This is the only circumstance in which a sitting MP's riding name may change between elections.

+Redistribution Occurrences

+At Canadian Confederation, the boundaries were defined by the British North America Act, 1867 (renamed in 1982 as the Constitution Act, 1867).

+Seats allocations to provinces based on the immediate prior decennial census, and consequently the electoral boundaries, were updated in 1872, 1882, 1892, 1903, 1914, 1924, 1933, 1947 and 1952 by statutes titled Representation Act, [YEAR].

+Seats were further added to provide representation for new provinces at the elections held in 1874 (for Prince Edward Island), 1887 (For the Northwest Territories), 1908 (for Alberta and Saskatchewan) and 1949 (for Newfoundland).

+The redistribution process was significantly revised by the Electoral Boundaries Readjustment Act passed in November 1964.
+Non partisan electoral boundaries commissions were to be established to revise the electoral district boundaries in each province.
+The descriptions of the electoral districts resulting from the process are included in a Representation Order prepared by the Chief Electoral Officer, given legal effect by proclamation of the Governor-in-Council and published in the Gazette.
+Due to the lateness of the passage of the legislation and the longer period required for the work of the commissions, the population data from the 1961 census was not reflected until the proclamation of the 1966 Representation Order and did not take effect until the 1968 federal election.